 If you need priority seating, let the Front-of-House manager know when you arrive, and they'll be happy to take you into the theatre a few minutes before the rest of the audience.
 (See the 'Entering the theatre' section later in this guide for info on when audiences are let into the theatre.)

-The Front-of-House manager also has information about any effects or content during the show that might be surprising, or that audience members may be sensitive to, such as bright lights, loud sounds, or haze.
+They also have information about any effects or content during the show that might be surprising, or that audience members may be sensitive to, such as bright lights, loud sounds, or haze.